dart-lang/test/pkgs/test/doc/configuration.md

 given tag run.
 It is useful for precompiling binaries, starting backend services, or provisioning test resources required by the tagged test suite.

 Hooks are always executed as Dart scripts.
+Hook scripts must run to completion and exit (for example, if launching a background service or container, spawn it detached, record its port or metadata in `testSessionPath`, and exit).

+Tag hooks are triggered when any test file annotated with a matching file/suite-level `@Tags([...])` annotation (or a tag added transitively via [`add_tags`](#add_tags)) is selected to run.

 If multiple test files use the same tag, the `pre_run` hook executes only once before any matching suites execute.
 If the `pre_run` process exits with a